 - 1. Basis for Funding: Student Reporting - a.
-School will report the daily attendance of each student to the Sponsor to meet District attendance reporting requirements. - b.
+The School will report the daily attendance of each student to the Sponsor to meet District attendance reporting requirements. - b.
 The School agrees to report its student enrollment to the Sponsor as provided in Section 1001.62, Florida Statutes, and in accordance with the definitions in Section 1001.61, Florida Statutes, at the agreed upon intervals and using the method used by the Sponsor when recording and reporting cost data by program.
 The Sponsor agrees to include the School's enrollment in the Sponsor's district when recording and reporting cost data by program.
-The Sponsor agrees to include the School's enrollment in the sponsor agrees to include the School's enrollment in the sponsor agrees to include the School's enrollment in the Sponsor's district report of student enrollment. - c.
+The Sponsor agrees to include the School's enrollment in the Sponsor's district report of student enrollment. - c.
 If the School submits data relevant to FTE or Federal funding that is later determined through the audit procedure to be inaccurate, the School shall be responsible for any reimbursement to the State, the United States Department of Education or the Sponsor for any errors or omissions in data that the School submitted.
-The Sponsor shall deduct the any such adjustments from the School's subsequent revenue disbursements. - d.
+The Sponsor shall deduct any such adjustments from the School's subsequent revenue disbursements. - d.
 The Sponsor agrees to fund the School for the students enrolled as if they are in a basic program or a special program in a school in the Sponsor's district.

-The basis of the funding shall be the sum of the Sponsor's operating funds from the Florida Education Finance Program (FEFP) as provided in Section 1001.62, Florida Statutes, and the General Appropriations Act, including gross state and local funds, discretionary lottery funds and funds from the Sponsor's district current operating discretionary millage levy, divided by the total funded weighted full-time equivalent students (WFTE) in the Sponsor's district; multiplied by the weighted full-time equivalent students for the School.
+The basis of the funding shall be the sum of the Sponsor's operating funds from the Florida Education Finance Program (FEFP) as

+Appropriations Act, including gross state and local funds, discretionary lottery funds and funds from the Sponsor's district current operating discretionary millage levy, divided by the total funded weighted full-time equivalent students (WFTE) in the Sponsor's district; multiplied by the weighted full-time equivalent students for the School.

 - e.
 The School's students or programs meet the eligibility criteria in law, the School shall be entitled to its proportionate share of categorical program funds included in the total funds available in the FEFP by the Legislature, including transportation.
 Federal and State Categorical appropriations will be expended through the appropriate Sponsor accounts to insure compliance with applicable grant restrictions. - f.
 Funding for the July and August disbursements shall be based on the number of students registered with the Sponsor on July 1st.
 Total funding for the School shall be recalculated to reflect the district's 10 day adjustments, and revised calculations under the FEFP by the State and the actual WFTE students reported by the School during the full-time equivalent survey periods designated by the Commissioner of Education.
-Additionally, funding for the School shall be adjusted during the year as follows:

-- In the event of a state holdback or a proration, which reduces Sponsor funding, the School's funding will be reduced proportionately. - ii.
+Additionally, funding for the School shall be adjusted during the year as follows: - In the event of a state holdback or a proration, which reduces Sponsor funding, the School's funding will be reduced proportionately.

+- ii.
 In the event that the Sponsor exceeds the state cap for WFTE for Group 2 programs established by the Legislature resulting in unfunded WFTE for the Sponsor, then the School's funding shall be reduced to reflect its proportional share of any unfunded WFTE. - g.
-The School's funding shall be capped at 100% of its projected enrollment for any given school year. - 2.
-Distribution of Funds Schedule
+The School's funding shall be capped at 100% of its projected enrollment for any given school year.

+2. Distribution of Funds Schedule